All about Luxembourg's Working Holiday Program!

 07. Do I need to buy health insurance?

 Yes.
 Your insurance must be valid for the full year.
 Coverage amount must be at least €30,000.
-We recommend that it cover at least medical, hospitalisation and repatriation.
+It should cover at least medical, hospitalisation and repatriation.

 08. Can I leave and re-enter at any time?